 The Office of Development serves as your conduit for making extraordinary charitable contributions to your parish, school or favorite ministry.
 Because the Diocese of Altoona-Johnstown is registered as a 501(c)(3) non-profit organization, all contributions are tax deductible to the extent permitted by law.

 Make your one-time gift or pledge with your American Express/Discover/MasterCard/VISA card through our secure online giving page.
-We currently accept gifts for the Annual Catholic Appeal, Gallitzin Cause for Canonization, Catholic Charities Special Collection, Suzanne Paterno Catholic Student Faith Center, and several other diocesan initiatives.
-Please click on the Donation button above to begin.
+We currently accept gifts for:

-Direct Debit from Checking/Savings (Online) – Make your one-time gift or pledge to the above-mentioned initiatives by using your checking or savings account through our secure online giving page.
-Please click on the Donation button above to begin.
+Make your one-time gift or pledge to the above-mentioned initiatives by using your checking or savings account through our secure online giving page.
+Please click on the “Donate Online” button at the top of this page to begin.

 Learn about QCDs and the SECURE Act.

 Legacy gifts allow you to advance the mission of Jesus Christ for generations to come.
 The most basic way to remember the Church in your estate plans is through a bequest in your Will.

 A possible statement to include in your Will might read: “I give, devise and bequeath to [the specific Diocese, Parish, School or Ministry], located in [location] a dollar amount equal to [x] percent of my adjusted gross estate for federal estate tax purposes.”

 Legacy gifts may also include cash, stocks, mutual funds, bonds, insurance proceeds, property (real estate, art, jewelry) and other forms of appreciated assets.
 In any case, it is important that you consult a tax advisor and/or estate planning attorney regarding your legacy giving.